 In 1994, when we were living at Gale, I had a small party for my 25th birthday.
-Baby Sam (six weeks old) received more presents than I did, but Matthew Faulkner gave me a copy of his friend Hugh Fearnley-Whittingstall’s first cookery book, Cuisine Bon Marché, which became the source of several family favourites, including this braised red cabbage.
+Baby Sam (six weeks old) received more presents than I did, but one of the presents I got has stood the test of time.
+Matthew Faulkner gave me a copy of his friend Hugh Fearnley-Whittingstall’s first cookery book, Cuisine Bon Marché, which became the source of several family favourites, including this braised red cabbage.

 1 large red cabbage, quartered, cored and shredded (but not too finely)

 2 tbsp red wine vinegar

 0.5 tsp salt